Founded 1991

 African American Special Interest Group (AA-SIG)

-Meetings are normally scheduled on the second Tuesday of the month from 1:00-3:00 pm.
-When re-opened and available, meetings will be held in the MVGS Research Library, Hollin Hall Senior Center.
-Meanwhile, be sure to register for a Zoom invite by sending an email to MVGSaaSIG@gmail.com.
+Meetings are normally scheduled on the second Tuesday of the month from 1:00-3:00 pm in the MVGS Research Library, Hollin Hall Senior Center.
+If you’d like more information or have a question you’d like help researching, send an email to MVGSaaSIG@gmail.com